Qualcomm: The world's largest startup company.

 I believe that Qualcomm has a strong brand moat.
 I'm confident in the management as well.
-Now let us investigate the big five numbers to see if Qualcomm does live up to our requirements for a strong moat.
-In case you want an explanation about what the big five numbers are, you can have a look at "MY STRATEGY" on the website.
+Now let us investigate the numbers to see if Qualcomm does live up to our requirements for a strong moat.
+In case you want an explanation about what the numbers are, you can have a look at "MY STRATEGY" on the website.

 Another important thing to investigate is debt, and we want to see if a business has a reasonable debt that can be paid off within 3 years.
-We do so by dividing the total long-term debt by current cash flow.
-Doing the calculations on Qualcomm, it shows a debt that can be paid off in 1,52 years.
+We do so by dividing the total long-term debt by earnings.
+Doing the calculations on Qualcomm, it shows a debt that can be paid off in 1,05 years.
 It is very acceptable, and debt isn't a concern of mine if I should invest in Qualcomm.

 Like with all other companies, there are some risks you need to consider, if you are going to invest in Qualcomm.
 Economic downturns.
 Qualcomm operates in consumer business, and if we see economic downturns around the world, people will buy less products that uses Qualcomm products.
 Management has mentioned that they have started to see a deceleration in demand in handsets and consumer IoT.
 If less Qualcomm products are sold, it would hurt both their balance sheet.
 High inventory.
 In the earnings call of Q4 in fiscal 2022, management mentioned that the rapid deterioration in demand and the easing of supply chain constrains across the semiconductor industry has resulted in elevated channel inventory, and that it will take a couple of quarters to work itself down, meaning it will hurt the balance sheet of Qualcomm in the short-term.
 Competition.
 Qualcomm operates in an industry that is subject to intense competition and rapid technological change.
 And their future success depends on them being able to adapt to these changes.
 If they are not able to adapt to these changes, it could decrease demand or prices for their products.
 Their customers will develop their own products.
 It is a possible that their customers decide and may succeed in developing their own integrated circuit products, as Apple did.
 Furthermore, China targets 70 % semiconductor self-sufficiency by 2025, and a significant portion of Qualcomm's revenue is derived from Chinese manufacturers.

 It isn't all risks, there are also a lot of potential for Qualcomm moving forward.
 Qualcomm is growing.
 Qualcomm has revealed that their three years financial targets for the QCT segment to grow their revenue by mid-teens CAGR, while delivering in a +30 % operating margin.
 The Metaverse.
 Qualcomm is already works with both Microsoft and Meta regarding the Metaverse.
 Qualcomm CEO Cristiano Amon is more bullish on the Metaverse than most others and has said: "The Metaverse could be as big as the smartphone itself", when it comes to Qualcomm's future in the Metaverse.
 Cloud.
 The cloud computing market is expected to grow by 16,3 % CAGR worldwide by 2026.
 People might not think about Qualcomm when it comes to cloud, but CEO Cristiano Amon also faced that in an interview, when asked about data moving to the cloud, he said: "Where is that data coming from?
 Who is actually connecting all of those different devices to the cloud?
 That's us!
 So, if you believe in that opportunity, you should believe in a Qualcomm opportunity".
 Larger addressable market.
 As Qualcomm broadens to more sectors, their addressable market is growing.
 The management believes that their $100 billion addressable market of today, will grow to a $700 billion addressable market in the next decade.
 Meaning their addressable market should 7x!

 All right, we have gone through the numbers, potential and risks regarding Qualcomm, and now it is time for us to calculate a price for Qualcomm.
 To calculate price, we will need numbers that I have explained in the "MY STRATEGY" section of the website.
 I do not want to go through the whole calculation here.
-I chose to use an EPS at 7 (which is below the current at 8).
+I chose to use an EPS at 8 (which is in line with the one from fiscal 2021).
 I chose an Estimated future EPS growth rate of 15 (which is the highest I use), Estimated future PE 30 (which is double the growth rate, as the historically highest P/E is higher) and we already have the minimum acceptable return rate on 15 %.
-Doing the calculations by using the formula I described in "MY STRATEGY" we come up with the sticker price (some call it fair value or intrinsic value) of $210, and we want to have a margin of safety on 50 % , so we will divide it by 2 meaning that we want to buy Qualcomm at price of $105 (or lower obviously), if we use the Margin of Safety price.
+Doing the calculations by using the formula I described in "MY STRATEGY" we come up with the sticker price (some call it fair value or intrinsic value) of $240, and we want to have a margin of safety on 50 %, so we will divide it by 2 meaning that we want to buy Qualcomm at price of $120 (or lower obviously), if we use the Margin of Safety price.

 Our second way to calculate a buy price is the TEN CAP price, which is also explained at "MY STRATEGY".
 To do so, we need some numbers from their financials, keep in mind that all numbers are in millions.
-The operating Cash Flow last year was 10.536.
-The Capital Expenditures was 1.888.
+The Operating Cash Flow last year was 9.096.
+The Capital Expenditures was 2.262.
 I tried to look through their annual report to see, how much of the capital expenditures were used on maintenance.
-I couldn't find it though, so as a rule of thumb, you expect 70 % of the capital expenditures to be used on maintenance, meaning we will use 1.321,6 in our further calculations.
-The Tax Provision was 1.231.
-We have 1.120 outstanding shares.
-Hence, the calculation will be like this: (10.536 - 1.321,6 + 1.231) /1.120 x 10 = 93,26 in TEN CAP price.
+I couldn't find it though, so as a rule of thumb, you expect 70 % of the capital expenditures to be used on maintenance, meaning we will use 1.583,4 in our further calculations.
+The Tax Provision was 2.012.
+We have 1.122 outstanding shares.
+Hence, the calculation will be like this: (9.096 - 1.583,4 + 2.012) /1.122 x 10 = $84,89 in TEN CAP price.

 I believe that Qualcomm is a great company, and I'm quite comfortable in the management despite only being in charge for a limited amount of time.
-Qualcomm has a moat and a wide variety of of impressing partners.
-All their QTC businesses are growing nicely and are expected to continue to do so (handsets by 12 % CAGR, RF Front-End by 12 % CAGR, Automotive by 36 % CAGR, and IoT by 17 % CAGR).
-Meaning there are lots of potential for Qualcomm moving forward.
+Qualcomm has a moat and a wide variety of impressing partners.
+Their business is growing nicely, and management has set some nice long-term targets, while their addressable market will grow to be much larger in the future.
 There are different risks to consider when investing in Qualcomm, some short-term and others longer-term.
 Qualcomm is very exposed to China, and the fact that China wants to reach 70 % semiconductor self-sufficiency in 2025 should be something to watch out for.
 Furthermore, escalating political tensions between the United States and China could also affect Qualcomm even though the latest restrictions on U.S. companies selling microchips to China doesn't affect Qualcomm.
 Nevertheless, I still think the overall investment case in Qualcomm is solid, as I expect them to continue to grow moving forward.
-I would like the price to get a little closer to the margin of safety price but as long as you can get it below the PAYBACK TIME price of $96,14 as I will get it on a 50 % discount on two out of three calculations.
+I will open a position if I can get it below the PAYBACK TIME price of $96,14 as I will get it on a 50 % discount on two out of three calculations.

 My personal goal with investing is financial freedom.
 It also means that to obtain that, I do different things to build my wealth.
 If you have some extra hours to spare each month, you can turn a few hours a week into a substantial amount of money in a few years.
 If you are interested to know how I do it, you can read this post.